Canonical workflow state lives in repo-local, machine-readable files—not in conversation memory.

 One slice at a time, one commit per slice

 Each plan entry needs non-empty, verifiable acceptance criteria.
-A slice is not complete until it lands as a new commit and its structured evidence is recorded in canonical state.
+A slice is not complete until it lands as a new commit, reviewer and auditor history is recorded while active-slice status stays `committed`, and the regrounder accepts it as `done`.

 Select